pauldmccarthy/win-pytreat/advanced_topics/README.md

 Practicals on the following topics are available.
 They can be viewed in any order, but we recommend going through them in this order:

-* Function inputs and outputs
+1. Function inputs and outputs
-* Modules and packages
+2. Modules and packages
-* Testing
+3. Object-oriented programming
-* Object-oriented programming
+4. Operator overloading
-* Operator overloading
+5. Context managers
-* Context managers
+6. Decorators
-* Decorators
+7. Testing